oren/oren.github.io/adoption-programs/adoption-program-2/README.md

 ## What is this?
 In this program you will lean a programming language with chinese syntax.
 The program have 3 tutorial that will guide you step by step to write programs using a programming Language called wenyan (文言).

-## How?
+## The Program
-The program have 3 tutorial that will guide you step by step to build your first command line application.
+The program has 2 tutorial that will guide you step by step to build your first command line application.

 ## Tutorial 1
 This 10 minutes tutorial you will build a program that prints 問天地好在 3 times.